 Treatment planning and delivery techniques such as 3-D conformal planning and intensity modulated radiation therapy (IMRT), can be utilized to conform the dose of radiation to the planned treatment area.
 This allows higher doses to be administered to desired treatment areas and reduces the risk of exposure to surrounding normal tissues.
 Both techniques allow for better control of the radiation beam to the tumor with reduced side effects.

-Studies have shown that the prostate can change position depending on the volumes of the bladder and rectum.
+The prostate can change position depending on the volumes of the bladder and rectum.
 With image guided radiation therapy (IGRT), metallic markers are inserted into the prostate so that their position can be visualized on a daily basis.
 Daily assessment of the markers and subsequent adjustments enable therapists to deliver more accurate radiation treatments.
 This reduces the risk of radiation exposure to normal tissues and side effects.

-In contrast to external beam radiation, brachytherapy is a form of radiation therapy administered over a short distance.
+Brachytherapy is a form of radiation therapy administered over a short distance.
 In select prostate cancer patients, radioactive seeds may be implanted into the prostate.
 As they decay, radiation is released.
 The radiation dose is determined by the seed characteristics, the number of seeds implanted and the distribution of the seeds.
 The seeds remain in the prostate after the radiation dose is released.
 A combination of brachytherapy and external beam radiation therapy may be used in select patients.

 For more information on radiation therapy at TUCC, please call 303.825.TUCC (8822) or Contact Us today.